Composition over Inheritance [example in PHP]

 Another clear concept here is that we are not limiting our vehicle with a single type of deal, we can do so by injecting the DealStrategy into the constructor of the Vehicle class.

-This allows us to pass any instances of deals to any type of vehicles.
+This allows us to pass any instances of deals to any type of vehicle.

-What would happen if we had restricted the constructor and only requiring a LeaseStrategy instead?
+What would happen if we had restricted the constructor and only required a LeaseStrategy instead?

-Since we are now requiring a concrete class rather than an interface ( in our case an abstract class) we now excluded our vehicle to any other possible type of deals.
+Since we are now requiring a concrete class rather than an interface ( in our case an abstract class) we now excluded our vehicle from any other possible type of deals.

-I must say there are pro and cons to both ways of programming.
+I must say there are pros and cons to both ways of programming.

-Coding to an interface makes the system more “elastic”, it adds polymorphism that is something that we want because we know that we will, sooner or later, need.
+Coding to an interface makes the system more “elastic”, it adds polymorphism which is something that we want because we know that we will, sooner or later, need.

 Coding to a concrete implementation instead is going to make our code more secure, we know for sure which type of object we are using all the time.

-This high level of safety removes the polymorphism though, after a while, it will feel like coding with a pair of handcuff on.
+This high level of safety removes the polymorphism though, after a while, it will feel like coding with a pair of handcuffs on.

 Conclusion

-From explaining what’s in the bad practice of using inheritances to describing its better version after we favour the composition method.
+From explaining what’s in the bad practice of using inheritances to describing its better version after we favor the composition method.

 We have also seen an example that included the Strategy Design Pattern that let us leverage the power of polymorphism by decoupling our system and creating a relationship to interfaces rather than the different types of themself.